Setting up jEdit 5.5 to use with Topas

-To run jedit you may need to install Java run time environment.
+To run jedit you may need to install Java run time environment (jre).
 You probably won’t need to do this on a reasonably up to date pc.
-You need Java 1.7 for the latest versions of jedit, but can use older versions (1.5) for jedit 4.3.
+You need a reasonably up to date version latest versions of jedit (e.g. 1.8 or Java 8 for jedit 5.5), but can use older versions (1.5) for jedit 4.3.

 2. Download jedit installation and set up files

 Dowload the single .zip file linked here.
 This contains all the files needed to install jedit and configure it for use with topas.
 Extract this to any folder on your hard disk.
 It will create a directory called “jedit55_setup” which contains all the files you need.
 N.B. these represent a frozen version of jedit and plugins.
 More up to date versions of jedit are available from the group that develop jedit at http://www.jedit.org, but I don’t guarantee they work with topas.